afragen/handbook-callout-blocks/readme.txt

 Tested up to: 6.1
 Stable tag: 1.0.0

-WP.org Handbook Callout blocks adapted from the WP.org Handbook plugin.
+WP.org Handbook Callout blocks adapted from the WP.org Handbook plugin for use in posts and pages.

 ## Description